A Guide to Asking for Letters of Recommendation

 “My boss is busy!
 Should I ask for a letter of recommendation?” and “What if they don’t give me a good recommendation.
 I thought I was a good employee.” may be thoughts that are going through your mind.

 But you shouldn’t let asking for a letter of recommendation worry you!
-If you know how to structure your ask correctly, most people will be happy to write you a professional letter of recommendation, especially if you have a good relationship with them.
+If you know how to structure asking correctly, most people will be happy to write you a professional letter of recommendation.
+This is especially if you have a good relationship with them.

 Here are a few tips you can use to ask for a letter of recommendation from an employer:

 Tip #1: Make a list of people who can write a good recommendation letter.

 Before you start asking people to write a letter of recommendation for you, consider from whom you really want a letter of recommendation.

 Suppose you are applying for a college scholarship.
 You may want to seek letters of recommendation from all the professors whose classes you succeeded in from last year.
 If you are on the job search and actively applying, you may want to seek a letter of recommendation from your former manager.
 But choose a manager with whom you had a good working relationship with.

 If you think about who you are going to ask, you can eliminate some awkwardness associated with asking for a letter of recommendation.
 Also, at the same time, you will maximize your chances of receiving a positive response.

 This may sound simple, but it’s the only way you will ever get a recommendation letter.
 Ask the person who you want to write a letter.